kayble289/alx-system_engineering-devops/0x00-shell_basics/README.md

-This is a script to print the absolute pathway of the current working directory
+This script displays the list  of content in the directory